milanaryal/milanaryal.github.io/_posts/2012/2012-10-01-speak-your-heart.md

 ---
 layout: post
 title: "Speak your heart"
-excerpt: "That night was my big chance and all I did was just sit there…"
+excerpt: "That night was my big chance and all I did was just sit there..."
 date: 2012-10-01T15:20:45
+redirect_from: "/2012/10/speak-your-heart/"
 ---

 *That night was my big chance and all I did was just sit there…*